 Firefox Pronounce (thanks Archer for the tip) adds a Pronounce entry to the right-click menu.
-Each single word that gets marked can be pronounced directly in the browser by selecting that option from the right-click menu.
+Each single word that you mark in the browser can be pronounced directly in Firefox by selecting that option from the right-click context menu.

 I really like the ease of use of that Firefox extension.
 It takes only a second or so to hear the word on the same page after clicking on the pronounce link in Firefox.